 It must be kept in mind, that an ERP project is done not only with the work to be performed by the consulting company hired for implementation, to which, from now on, I will refer to as “the implementor”.
 The implementation of an ERP is a teamwork, that consumes a lot of effort for both, the implementor, and the company that hires its implementation, to which, from now on, I will call the “client”, and, if any of them stop doing, or does not do well, his corresponding part of the job, for sure, the project will not be successful.

-By the other hand, the adaptability of the users to ERP will be very difficult at first, due to their limited expertise at the moment to operate their processes in the new system, so that, their level of satisfaction on it will be very low at the beginning, but will rise gradually to the extent that they become known and increasingly taking advantage of it.
+By the other hand, the adaptability of the users to Open Source ERP Software will be very difficult at first, due to their limited expertise at the moment to operate their processes in the new system, so that, their level of satisfaction on it will be very low at the beginning, but will rise gradually to the extent that they become known and increasingly taking advantage of it.

 The benefits of implementing an open source ERP, will not be seen immediately.
 These probably will be seen just after the first year of its utilization, at which time, the system will be fully stabilized, will provide more historical information, users will be more proficient in their operation and will have learned to exploit in a greater measure the benefits of the new system.
-Besides, when the ERP is put into production by the first time, it runs the risk of temporarily affect the business, because it is likely that in the early days some difficulties could arise for billing, dispatching, collecting, buying, accounting, etc.
+Besides, when the Open Source ERP software is put into production by the first time, it runs the risk of temporarily affect the business, because it is likely that in the early days some difficulties could arise for billing, dispatching, collecting, buying, accounting, etc.

 This can occur if the processes in the ERP are not working properly, either by operational mistakes incurred by users due to their inexperience, or because some process was not well designed, or due to not detected defects during the software configuration, or inconsistencies in the initial data entered into the system.
-Once the ERP is put into production it can also cause a “temporary blindness” in the company, if it does not have the necessary information for business control and decision making, which can occur, when there is a delay in the delivery of the first reports that must be issued by the new system.
+Once the Open Source ERP is put into production it can also cause a “temporary blindness” in the company, if it does not have the necessary information for business control and decision making, which can occur, when there is a delay in the delivery of the first reports that must be issued by the new system.

-For all above mentioned, the ERP projects are often perceived as expensive, long, complex, hard work, hard adaptability, long-term benefits and with a high risk of failure, or at least with an initial impact to the business.
+For all above mentioned, the Open Source ERP software projects are often perceived as expensive, long, complex, hard work, hard adaptability, long-term benefits and with a high risk of failure, or at least with an initial impact to the business.
 This in itself already sounds a bit disappointing; however, the good news is, that an ERP, like any other project, no matter its complexity, can be well implemented, if it follows the right steps and takes a good control over all its activities.
-What ERP should be implemented?
+What should ERP be implemented?
 With whom should be implemented?
 What should you ask?
 What should you get?
 How should you manage its implementation?
 These are just some of the questions that surely will come to mind when thinking about implementing an open source ERP solution.

 The answers to these questions, will be found in so far as the reader progresses in the reading this series of blogs.